The Towns of Spartanburg

 Cowpens is Americana at its best!
 Historical sites abound from the Cowpens National Battlefield to the World War II Veterans Memorial Park and Museum.
 During the Mighty Moo Festival, crewmembers of the USS Cowpens CVL 25 who served in WWII are honored each year.
 The festival includes a beauty pageant, golf tournaments, carnival rides, and fireworks.
 At the Cowpens Depot Museum, guests can learn more about this area’s rich history.
 Great dining and shopping are also available locally.

 Located in the western part of Spartanburg County, this area went by the names New Hope and Vernonsville until 1881 when the town was named after Leroy Duncan as part of a deal which included Mr. Duncan providing the land to the townspeople for city streets.
-Duncan is expanding with golf courses, restaurants and businesses, as it’s a favorite location for BMW employees as it is close to Greer and a great mid-way point between Greenville and Spartanburg downtowns.
+Duncan is expanding with golf courses, restaurants and businesses, as it’s a favorite location for BMW employees as it is close to Greer and a great mid-way point between the down town areas of Greenville and Spartanburg.

 One of the state’s fastest-growing cities, Greer offers big-city amenities with a small-town feel.
 Families and young professionals have discovered the city’s first-rate services, outstanding park facilities and recreation programs.
 Downtown Greer, known locally as Greer Station, has become a destination in itself with approximately 12 square blocks of retail, dining, entertainment, and professional service organizations.
 Greer Station has more than 40 buildings on the National Register of Historic Places.